What is our curriculum approach?

 Reading for Pleasure

-Year 1 & 2 are using the principles of Mathematics Mastery in their everyday practice.
+Year 1 & 2 are use the principles of Mathematics Mastery in their everyday practice.
 Mathematics Mastery focuses on identifying characteristics of effective practice in building pupils’ secure knowledge, skills and understanding of number so that they demonstrate fluency in calculating, solving problems and reasoning about number.
-Units are focused around Fairy Tales and Occupations so this enthuses the children and has helped to raise attainment.

-Year 3, 4, 5 & 6 have adapted their practice to follow the principles of Mathematics Mastery.
-An emphasis on following the CPA (concrete, pictorial, abstract) approach has been adopted so that children gain a deeper understanding of the maths that they have covered.
+Years 3, 4, 5 & 6 build on the principles of Mathematics Mastery.
+An emphasis on following the CPA (concrete, pictorial, abstract) approach is adopted so that children gain a deeper understanding of the maths that they have covered.

-For more information about the primary curriculum at Ark Kings Academy, please contact the Headteacher, Miss Gregson.
+For more information about the primary curriculum at Ark Kings Academy, please contact Mr Taylor, Deputy Headteacher: Academic.

 Please call 0121 458 5380 to arrange an appointment.